katticot/node-red/README.md

 # sag911/rpi-node-red-zwave
-Docker image combatible with Raspbian PI runnig Node-RED in a docker container on your PI.
+Docker image combatible with Raspbian PI runnig Node-RED in a docker container on your PI 1 with zwave compatibility throught OpenZwave framework.
 ## Content
-The image contains a default installation of Node-RED v0.16.2 running on top of Node.js v6.10.4.
+The image contains a default installation of Node-RED v0.17 running on top of Node.js v6.10.4.
 The base of the image is [hypriot/rpi-node:6.10.0-slim](https://github.com/hypriot/rpi-node).

+I added the OpenZwave layer thanks to [this](https://github.com/OpenZWave/node-openzwave-shared/blob/master/README-raspbian.md)
 ## Configuration
 The image contains a `/node-red` directory where the default `setting.js` file is placed.
 The `user-dir` is located in `/node-red/user-dir`.
 Any flows you create will be stored in `/node-red/user-dir/flows.js`
 ## Running